National Wetland Condition Assessment:

 Introduction

 Healthy wetlands enhance our quality of life and provide many critical services and recreational opportunities.
 Wetlands are among the most productive ecosystems in the world, home to an immense variety of fish and wildlife.
-They filter out pollutants entering streams, lakes, and coastal waters.
-Acting as natural sponges, they capture and slowly release floodwaters.
-They buffer ocean shorelines from waves and storm surges.
-To learn more about EPA activities to protect and restore these vital resources, visit EPA’s wetlands page.
+They trap pollutants, store carbon and buffer our shorelines from waves.
+To learn more about EPA activities to protect and restore these vital resources, visit the EPA wetlands page.

-The National Wetland Condition Assessment (NWCA) is an EPA, state, and tribal partnership to assess the condition of wetlands across the United States (see acknowledgments for a list of partners).
-It is one of four statistical surveys in the National Aquatic Resource Surveys (NARS) program.
+The National Wetland Condition Assessment is an EPA, state and Tribal partnership to assess the condition of wetlands across the United States (see acknowledgments for a list of partners).
+It is one of four statistical surveys in the National Aquatic Resource Surveys program.
 For more information, see the NARS history page.

-The National Wetland Condition Assessment: The Second Collaborative Survey of Wetlands in the United States presents the results of the 2016 survey of wetland conditions in the conterminous United States.
-The first survey took place in 2011.
+The National Wetland Condition Assessment: The Third Collaborative Survey of Wetlands in the United States presents the results of the most recent survey of wetland conditions in the conterminous United States.
+Earlier surveys took place in 2011 and 2016.
+Originally, the EPA planned to complete the survey during the summer of 2021; however, COVID-19 pandemic delays caused some sampling to extend into 2022.
+For this report, sampling results from both years are referred to as NWCA 2021 results.

-During the spring and summer of 2016, 59 field crews sampled 1,056 wetland sites, using standardized sampling procedures to collect data on biological, chemical, physical, and human health indicators.
-The measured values were compared to NWCA benchmarks and EPA recommended water quality criteria to assess wetland conditions.
+During the spring and summer of 2021 and 2022, 67 field crews sampled 1,060 wetland sites (both randomly selected and targeted), using standardized sampling procedures to collect data on biological, chemical, physical and human health indicators.
+The measured values were compared to NWCA benchmarks and the EPA’s recommended water quality criteria to assess wetland conditions.

 The NWCA is designed to answer the following questions about wetlands across the United States:

-• What percent of wetlands support healthy ecosystems and recreation?
+• What percentage of wetlands support healthy ecosystems and recreation?

 • What are the most common problems?